rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 The reason he says this stems from the fact that webpack wants to treat **everything** as a JavaScript module.
 I mean _everything_.

 All JavaScript imports are treated as JavaScript modules.
 To use CSS with webpack, you import it as you would a JavaScript module.
 To use an image with webpack, you import it as you would a JavaScript module.
-Depending on your perspective, this may be unusual—I think especially for "occasional-frontend" Rails developers.
+Depending on your perspective, this may be unusual—perhaps especially for Rails developers coming from Sprockets.

-Perhaps they're not the only ones.
+This isn't just a "Rails opinion".
 Consider this recent tweet from a prominent voice in the React community, [Ryan Florence](https://twitter.com/ryanflorence):

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">import url from &quot;./whatever.jpg&quot;<br>import html from &quot;./some.md&quot;<br>import str from &quot;raw!./some.js&quot;<br><br>So ...
 I gotta admit I love this stuff, but did we jump the shark here with JavaScript build tools?
 Should this stuff happen outside the JavaScript module bundler?</p>&mdash; Ryan Florence (@ryanflorence) <a href="https://twitter.com/ryanflorence/status/1258966331572928514?ref_src=twsrc%5Etfw">May 9, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>